Esthero: Chart history

 Esthero's singles typically perform well in North America.
 She has had three songs enter the US Dance Club Songs chart ("Balmes", with Ian Pooley; "O.G.
 Bitch"; and "Fastlane", with Jemeni & Jelleestone); two of the songs reached the top five of the chart and one, "O.G.
 Bitch", reached number one.
 She has also had two entries on the US Dance Singles Sales chart ("O.G.
 Bitch" and "Fastlane"), both of which reached the top ten.
 She has had one chart entry in the UK ("Balmes", which broke the Top 75), and one chart entry in her native Canada ("Never Gonna Let You Go", which reached number 72 on their Hot 100 chart).

 Appearances on television and soundtracks

 Esthero has appeared on the Chris Rock Show, Video on Trial, Jimmy Kimmel Live!, as well as Late Night with Conan O'Brien and Farmclub with The Black Eyed Peas.
 She has also contributed songs to the films I Still Know What You Did Last Summer, Go, Bounce, Zero Effect, I Think I Love My Wife and Down With Love, as well as the video game 007: Nightfire.
 Collaborations in which she has participated have appeared in Love & Basketball and Slam.

-Her song "Wikked Lil' Grrrls" has also appeared in the film Miss Congeniality 2 and in commercial spots for Sex and the City and Desperate Housewives, on the TV show Boston Legal, Smallville, and also on the TV show Las Vegas and its soundtrack, and the film John Tucker Must Die.
+Her song "Wikked Lil' Grrrls" has also appeared in the film Miss Congeniality 2 and in commercial spots for Sex and the City and Desperate Housewives, on the TV shows Boston Legal, Smallville, and Las Vegas and its soundtrack, and the film John Tucker Must Die.

+The song "Black Mermaid" features prominently in the 2018 film Nappily Ever After, a romantic comedy starring Sanaa Lathan, in which Lathan's character sings a verse from the song (at approximately the 55-minute mark), with Esthero's recording appearing in the following scene.
+The end credits state that "Esthero appears courtesy of her beautiful mother and her own damn self."